Dion-Krasniqi/workout-tracker/README.md

 * (Related ish) Better showcasing of exercise data;
 * Loading screen before actual loading the sessions/workouts;
 * Stopwatch resets if active session is exited;
+* Mix of tailwindCSS and CSS might mess up some styling;
+* Set view values are auto set so it looks completed off start;

 Planned features:
 * Search/filter sessions, workouts, and exercises;